Making Mizithra Cheese at Home

-Line a colander with your cheese cloth.
+Line a colander with your cheesecloth.
 Strain milk through a cloth.

 Gather up the corners of the cloth and let the milk hang for up to 48 hours to drain.
-If you are looking for a soft mizithra cheese, stop the hanging and unwrap the cheese after 12 hours.
+If you are looking for soft mizithra cheese, stop the hanging and unwrap the cheese after 12 hours.
 You should consume soft mizithra cheese within a week.
 If you want it drier, hang it for the full 48 hours.

-Cheese will be firm and dry.
+The cheese will be firm and dry.
 This dry Mizithra cheese is like what is grated over spaghetti at the Spaghetti Factory.
 It will keep refrigerated for up to a month.